Leesinqing/Django/README.md

 # Django
-this is a NB itrm.
+this is a NB item.